Methods of iterating over a List in Python

 Python provides several ways to print the elements of a list.
-Some of the commonly used methods include using a for loop, the join() method, the * operator, the pprint module and list comprehension.
+Some of the commonly used methods include using a for loop, the join() method, the * operator, the pprint module, and list comprehension.
 Each method has its own advantages and can be used depending on the specific use case.
-In this answer, I will provide code samples and a brief description of each method using the example list:
+In this thread, example code samples and a brief description of each method will be provided using the example list:

 fruits = ['orange','apple','pear','pineapple','kiwi','mango','banana']